denten-books/plain-text/3-format.md

 Philosophy," Hegel writes: "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
-The formal universal for him is "merely a property of things," whereas Plato is concerned with the "implicitly" universal (as contrasted with explicitly, or formally universal).
+The formal universal for him is "merely a property of things," whereas in his interpretation Plato must be concerned with the "implicitly" universal (as contrasted with explicitly, or formally universal).
 This internal "essence" and "in-and-for-itself existent" lays a claim to truth alone.
 Hegel writes: "We translate the Greek word *eidos* by 'genus' or 'species,'" but when "genus" or "species" are "seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external form" [@hegel_philosophy_1870, 250].
 In other words, as soon as *eidos* is instantiated, it moves from being an ideal form into an apparent shape, as an epistemological category.

 I understand Hegel's problem with "formal Universal" as follows.
 Imagine someone were to write "all these cats are subsumed under the category of 'feline.'"
-The ideal of being "feline" captures a snapshot of what it means to be feline at the moment of the category's naming.
-For Hegel, the true ideal cannot exist in the name alone, it must continue to exist and develop in the real world.
+The labeled category of "feline" captures a snapshot of what it means at the moment of its naming.
+But for Hegel, the true ideal cannot exist in the name alone: it must continue to exist and develop in the real world.
 It is not, in other words, merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
 The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
-No matter what we call cats, the feline species will continue to evolve.
+No matter what we call cats, the feline species will continue to change.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline," that is by our taxonomical categories.
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
-Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.
+Zoologists could, at that point, simply adjust their categories to include new forms of feline being.
 Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
 For Hegel, one should not confuse that static categorical snapshot with the animate ideal.
 For this reason Hegel disparages the "formal universal" as a corrupted, "mere" form of the ideal.

 By contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
 It is more than a category.
 One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
-In an essay on Hegel's concept, John Crowe Ransom likens it to a "little universe or an organized working combination of parts."
-He
+In an essay on Hegel's concept, John Crowe Ransom likens the concrete universal to a "little universe or an organized working combination of parts."
+He writes: "Thus the formula of a chemical reaction;
-writes: "Thus the formula of a chemical reaction; the recipe for a dish; the blue-print of a machine."
+the recipe for a dish; the blue-print of a machine."
 Crucially, the Hegelian universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
-As was the case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine that represents the ideal of the aesthetic object.
+As was the case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine or a formula that represents the ideal of the aesthetic object.

 ### 3.2 Strategies of Reading